Mount Baw Baw Region

 Mount Baw Baw Region is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Mount Baw Baw Region had a cultural diversity below average, with 89.7% of its population being citizens and 89.5% born in Australia.
-English was spoken by 96.7% at home.
-Christianity was the predominant religion, comprising 43.9%.
+Mount Baw Baw Region's cultural diversity was below average, with 89.7% of its population being citizens born in Australia speaking English only at home.
+Christianity was the main religion, comprising 43.9%.
+Judaism, at 0.1%, was slightly overrepresented compared to Rest of Vic.

 Frequently Asked Questions - Diversity